jamesbvaughan/jamesbvaughan.com/content/_index.md

 [Here's what I'm working on now](/now).

-# follow me
+# me on other websites

-You can find out more about me on all the usual sites (and some less usual ones).
 These have been my favorites lately:

 - [twitter](https://twitter.com/jamesontheline)